dominicstop/react-native-ios-context-menu/README-next.md

 #### Troubleshooting: Xcode Build Error (Swift)

-📝 **Note**: This library is written in Swift.
-If you are having trouble building your app after installing this library, try adding an empty swift file:
+📝 **Note**: This library is written in swift.
+If you are having trouble building your app after installing this library, try adding an empty swift file to your project:

 1. Open up your `ios/project.xcworkspace` project
 2. On the project navigator panel (located on the right side of Xcode), right click on your project group (or another folder/group i.e the blue or yellow icons) and select the "*New File...*" option